EthicalFlipper/roadsign-detection/README.md

 # Roadsign Detection
 ## Description
-This project involves retraining the detectNet network to create a model that can recognize stop signs, european speed limit signs, traffic lights, and cross walk signs.
+This project involves retraining the detectNet network to create a model that can recognize stop signs, European speed limit signs, traffic lights, and cross walk signs.
 Projects like this one can allow for safer and more efficient roads as well as advancements in autonomous driving.
 ![A speedlimit sign that is detected by the network](https://github.com/EthicalFlipper/roadsign-detection/blob/master/ssd/data/road_detection_dataset/Outputs/speedlimit_output.jpg)
 ## The Algorithm
 I decided to use the detectNet network which is a pre-trained model that I could retrain to recognize certain signs on the road.
 I needed a dataset that was large enough to fine-tune the model.
 The dataset I used was found on Kaggle and it contained 876 images as well as four classes: Traffic Light, Stop, Speedlimit, Crosswalk.
 Every image had its own annotation that described what class it was as well as the size and file path of that image.
 I created four files: train.txt, test.txt, trainval.txt, and val.txt.
 Each of these included a certain amount of image names (train.txt has over 400, test.txt has a little over 200, val.txt has a little over 200, and trainval.txt had a little over 600).
 I wrote a python script (named script.py) that added the photo names to each of the text files.
 I also created another text file that contained all of the labels (classes), for when I retrained the model.
 The model was trained with a pre-written Python program.
 I chose to train the model based on 30 epochs.